 You’ll get a rich and bold flavor typical of a Latin-style espresso coffee.
 It’s perfect for pairing with cream and sugar.

-Pro tip: try adding raw sugar to the top of your Moka Pot to get a sweet Cubano-style espresso.
+Pro tip: add raw sugar to your Moka Pot’s top to get a sweet Cubano-style espresso.

-But because this coffee is rich, smooth, and has low acidity, it actually tastes great on its own as well.
+But because this coffee is rich, smooth, and has low acidity, it tastes great on its own.

-The only thing is that it’s a medium roast, and I think that takes away from some possible flavors.
+The only thing is that it’s a medium roast, which takes away from some possible flavors.
 I would prefer this in a dark roast.

 And as promised, it’s time for me to tell you what I look for when I’m buying coffee to brew in my Moka Pot.

 What type of grind should you look for?

 Always grind whole-bean coffee yourself if you can!

 Grinding at home means you get fresh coffee grounds and the best possible taste.
 When you buy pre-ground coffee, more of the beans get exposed to oxygen and start to lose their flavor.